-- 1. Confine the fumes or fire by shutting adjacent doors. - 2.
+- 1. Confine the leak/fumes by shutting adjacent doors on your way out. - 2.
 Sound the building fire alarm so evacuation can begin. - 3.
 Call ECU Police giving your name and location of the emergency. - 4.
 Evacuate to the designated evacuation assembly point for the building.
 Do not return to the building unless instructed that it is safe to do so by emergency personnel. - 5.
 Do not walk through or stand in a gas or vapor cloud. - 6.
 Suspected gas leaks or suspicious odors should be reported to ECU Police Department so appropriate action can be taken.